adeity21/adeity21/README.md

--Hi, I’m @adeity21
--I like music, books and coding.
--Always in search of learning something new.
+Hi, I’m @adeity21.
+I like music, books and coding.
+Always in search of learning something new.

 <!---